 Constellium Files Annual Report on Form 20-F

-/EIN News/ -- PARIS, March 14, 2023 (GLOBE NEWSWIRE) -- Constellium SE (NYSE: CSTM) (“Constellium”) has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the U.S. Securities and Exchange Commission.
+PARIS, March 14, 2023 (GLOBE NEWSWIRE) -- Constellium SE CSTM ("Constellium") has filed its annual report on Form 20-F for the fiscal year ended December 31, 2022 with the U.S. Securities and Exchange Commission.
 The 2022 Form 20-F is available on Constellium's website at https://www.constellium.com/investors and on the website of the U.S. Securities and Exchange Commission at www.sec.gov.

 Hard copies of the audited financial statements included in the 2022 Form 20-F are available upon request to shareholders free of charge.